Trust & Compliance

 Contract SLAs

-Response time, reporting cadence, supervisor ratio, replacement-guard SLA and financial penalties for missed shifts are all in the master service agreement — not buried in fine print.
+Response time, reporting cadence, supervisor ratio, replacement-guard SLA and penalties for missed shifts are all in the master service agreement — not buried in fine print.

 Documents available on request